eastandwestwind/notes/_posts/2015-07-22-rimportboxplot.md

 ---
-title: R tutorial- Getting Started Part 1
+title: R- Getting Started Part 1
 ---

-Hello, this post is not so much intended as a how-to, rather more as a code journal for myself and for others as an example of how I went from A to B to C, etc.

 In this example, I gathered data from 50 something participants regarding the difficulty of test question types.